California Firefighter Killed Battling Wildfire Near Yosemite National Park

 — Chief Nino Amirfar (@ChiefAmirfar) July 14, 2018

-Gov. Jerry Brown has ordered flags to be flown at half-staff in honor of Braden Varney, saying that “We extend our deepest sympathies to his family, friends and many colleagues who are mourning this sudden and tragic loss.”
+Gov. Jerry Brown has ordered flags to be flown at half-staff in honor of Braden Varney.

+“We extend our deepest sympathies to his family, friends and many colleagues who are mourning this sudden and tragic loss,” Brown said via a statement.

 Koerperich also described the role that Varney played in the community, detailed the Fresno Bee.

 “If there’s people that leave a footprint wherever they go, Braden is one of them.
 He’s just a really nice guy that would do anything for anyone.
 He does a lot of work in the community.”

-Mariposa County Supervisor Kevin Cann also echoed those sentiments, saying that “Braden was an outstanding young man, a super-hard worker and well-respected throughout the community.
+“Braden was an outstanding young man, a super-hard worker and well-respected throughout the community.
 This will devastate our very close community.
 Our hearts are broken for his wife, mother, children and all his close friends.”

 #FergusonFire @CALFIREMMU lost one of their own this morning.
 CAL FIRE Heavy Fire Equipment Operator Braden Varney was tragically killed while battling the fire.
 He leaves behind a wife & two small children.
 His #CalFire fam says he worked as a firefighter over 10 yrs. ???????? pic.twitter.com/4Ig30ixoaE